Q: Why I can’t git clone private repositories?

 like docker build doesn’t output files, it will automatically check if the

 image exists.
-To explicitly rebuild the target, use -r TARGET
+To explicitly rebuild the target, use -r TARGET, -b or -R

 options.